hygraph/rich-text/packages/react-renderer/README.md

 ```

 ## Custom embeds

-> This feature is not released on the Rich Text field yet, but the package already supports it.

 Imagine you have an embed `Post` on your Rich Text field.
 To render it, you can have a custom renderer.
 Let's see an example: